maksuturva/woocommerce_payment_module/readme.md

 [https://www.sveapayments.fi](https://www.sveapayments.fi/)

 ## Changelog
+### 2.1.2
+* Added refund functionality to the Woocommerce order management and link to open the event in Svea Extranet.

 ### 2.1.1
 * Fixed hanging order status queries.
 If order is deleted and trashed, remove payment from status query queue in next status check.